CrystalWare-Studios/Crystal-Chatbox-2026/README.md

 → Make sure OSC is enabled in VRChat settings and restart VRChat after enabling.

 **Q: Does this get me banned from VRChat?**
-→ No. Crystal Chatbox sends standard, allowed OSC messages — nothing exploitative.
+→ No. Crystal Client sends standard, allowed OSC messages — nothing exploitative.

 ---